First Aid Policy 2024.docx

 Training courses cover a range of first aid competencies.
 Standard first aid at work training courses do not comprehensively include resuscitation procedures for children, however we do ask trainers to cover it briefly each training session.
 KS Education Limited, as employer arrange appropriate training for their first-aid personnel.

 First aid at work certificates are only valid for three years.
 Employers should arrange refresher training and re-testing of competence before certificates expire.
-If a certificate expires, the individual will have to undertake another full course of training to become a first aider Roselyn House School AND The RHISE Centre will record all first aiders and certification dates.
-First Aid training is a mandatory training for staff at Roselyn House School / The RHISE Service.
+If a certificate expires, the individual will have to undertake another full course of training to become a first aider.
+Roselyn House School will record all first aiders and certification dates.
+First Aid training is a mandatory training for staff at Roselyn House School.

 FIRST-AID MATERIALS, EQUIPMENT AND FACILITIES